UniMath/agda-unimath/src/structured-types/involutive-type-of-h-space-structures.lagda.md

 ## Idea

-We construct the involutive type of H-Space structures on a pointed type
+We construct the **involutive type of H-space structures** on a pointed type.

 ## Definition